ksandom/achel/docs/glossary.md

 It would appear that it's time for a glossary.
 Here it is!

 Note this is not the place for defining packages.
 That remains in the docs folder for each package.
-There will be rare exceptions like Collection, Data etc.
+There will be rare exceptions like Collection, Data etc, which provide the foundations for many applications.

 ## argument